habuma/nfjs-samples/NFJS-CMH-2022/README.md

 = Central Ohio Software Symposium 2022 Sample Code

-This folder is a placeholder for the example code from Craig Walls' sessions at Central Ohio Software Symposium, April 29-May 1, 2022.
+This folder contains the example code created during Craig Walls' sessions at Central Ohio Software Symposium, April 29-May 1, 2022.

-Any code written during Craig's sessions will be placed here within 24 hours of the conclusion of the conference (but probably earlier than that).
+This includes:
+ - BestBoot/ - The code written during the "Putting Your Best Boot Forward" session.
+ - reactive-spring/ - The code written during the 3 Reactive Spring sessions.
+ - GraphQL/ - The code written during the Spring GraphQL session.

+Let me know if you have any questions or if anything is missing.